 In recognition of the effects that childbirth, adoption, illness, and caring for incapacitated dependents (such as children, ill or injured partners, or aging parents) may have on the time and energy that graduate students have to devote to their educational programs, the university allows students in such circumstances to apply for a leave of absence of up to two semesters during which time they do not intend to make academic progress toward the completion of their degree.
 The time taken on an approved leave of absence is not included in the time limitations for degree completion and advancement to candidacy.
-For the Graduate Student Parental Accommodation Policy, which provides students the option to maintain full-time enrollment status rather than take a leave of absence, see the Parental Accommodation Policy in the Graduate Catalog.
+For the Graduate Student Parental Accommodation Policy, which provides students the option to maintain full-time enrollment status rather than take a leave of absence, see the "Parental Accommodation Policy" in the Graduate Catalog at academiccatalog.umd.edu/graduate/policies/ academic-record/#graduate-studentparental-accommodation-policy and the "Leave of Absence Policy" at academiccatalog. umd.edu/graduate/policies/registrationpolicies/#leave-of-absence-for-childbearingadoption-serious-health-conditiondependent-care-or-financial-hardship.

-For more information, see: academiccatalog. umd.edu/graduate/policies/registration-policies.